yugabyte/yugabyte-db/docs/content/latest/faq/compatibility.md

 ### What is the difference between a `COUNTER` data type and `INTEGER` data type?

-Unlike Apache Cassandra, Yugabyte COUNTER type is almost the same as INTEGER types.
-There is no need of lightweight transactions requiring 4 round trips to perform increments in Yugabyte - these are efficiently performed with just one round trip.
+Unlike Apache Cassandra, YugabyteDB COUNTER type is almost the same as INTEGER types.
+There is no need of lightweight transactions requiring 4 round trips to perform increments in YugabyteDB - these are efficiently performed with just one round trip.

 ### How is 'USING TIMESTAMP' different in YugabyteDB?